 Credit by Examination (CBE): Students enrolled in grades K – 12 with previous instruction in the course requested are eligible to gain credit by such examination if they received a grade of at least 60 in the course failed and score at least 70% on the exam.
 Written parent/guardian approval and school district representative recommendation are also required.
 On approval of the Attendance Review Committee (ARC), a student who has excessive absences may be permitted to earn or regain course credit lost due to absenteeism.
 Credit by Examination shall not be used to gain eligibility for participation in extracurricular activities but the grade does figure into grade point average (GPA).
 Exams are ordered through Texas Tech University.
 Further information is available through campus counselors.

 District Writing Benchmarks I, II, and III: These tests are given three times a year (beginning, middle, and end) to students in grades 1st – 10th.
-The TAKS writing given at grades 4th, 7th, 10th, and 11th is also used as the benchmark.
+The STAAR writing given at grades 4th, 7th, English I and English II is also used as the benchmark.
 The purpose is to benchmark students' writing ability.
-Prompts are similar to those found on the TAKS test.

-Dyslexia Screening: The decision to complete a Dyslexia Screening is made by the Problem Solving Team / Student Assistance Team and Dyslexia Interventionist when there are concerns about a student's progress in reading when they have not responded to other forms of classroom intervention.
+The decision to complete a Dyslexia Screening is made by the 504 committee and Dyslexia Specialist when a student’s reading progress is not responding to Tier I and Tier II intervention.
 The screening includes the following:

 - Test of Written Spelling (TWS)

-Districts are required by State law to provide this testing.
+Examination for Acceleration: Districts are required by State law to provide this testing.
 Students enrolled in grades K-12 with no previous instruction in the courses requested are eligible.
-A minimum score of 90% is required for passing.
+A minimum score of 90% is required for a student to accelerate to 1st grade.
+For a student to accelerate in grades 1-12, a minimum score of 80% is required.
 Additionally, written parental approval and school district recommendation is required.
 Costs associated with this testing are a district expense even though parents are required to make a refundable deposit prior to ordering the tests.
-If a student fails to show up for the testing deposit is not refunded.
+If a student fails to show up for the testing, deposit is not refunded.
 Any score for which credit is awarded will be recorded on the academic achievement record but no grade points will be awarded.
-Examinations are secured through Texas Tech University, which also provides Study Guides.
-These guides can be obtained from Texas Tech University web site at http://www.dce.ttu.edu
+If student does not meet the required score, nothing is recorded on the academic achievement record.
+Examinations are secured through University of Texas or Texas Tech University.

 Expressive Vocabulary Test (EVT): The Expressive Vocabulary Test is used to assess expressive vocabulary and word retrieval for kindergarten students.
 This assessment is administered as needed during the kindergarten year.